First Presbyterian Church (Hickory, North Carolina)

 First Presbyterian Church is a historic Presbyterian church located at 2nd Street and 3rd Avenue NW in Hickory, Catawba County, North Carolina.
-It was built in 1905–1906, and is a Romanesque Revival-style church sheathed in granite.
+The church began in 1873 as a small mission church in the village of Hickory Station.
+Construction of the current building took place between 1905 and 1906, and it features a Romanesque Revival architectural style with a granite exterior.
 The front facade features square towers of unequal height.
 Attached to the church in 1928, is a three-story granite block Education Building with a flat roof and crenelated cornice.
 Also on the property is the former manse; a two-story, American Foursquare dwelling with a low hipped roof, overhanging eaves, and hipped dormer.

 It was added to the National Register of Historic Places in 1985.